-Thankfully the card has been reprinted recently and since it’s not legal in formats like Modern and Pioneer, it’s fairly cheap on Amazon.
+This is another card that rose in price recently.
+However, since it’s not legal in formats like Modern and Pioneer, it’s still reasonably priced.

 However, all of them either cost three mana or come with restrictions.
 That’s why Counterspell is so strong, that players hate playing against two untapped Islands.
-It’s been reprinted a bunch of times so you can get them for a low price and in different art variations.
+It’s been reprinted a bunch of times, so you can get them for a fair price and in different art variations.